jipson7/MapChat/README.md

 #Map Chat

+##To Randy
+So basically this is a chatting app, and any functionality depends on multiple users.
+If you have multiple google accounts, that is how I've been testing it.
+However if you are testing this and don't have access to another account.
+Send me a slack message or email and I can log on to test it out with you.
+I will also drop some messages around the school before I submit it just so there is something there.

 ##Overview
 A location based chat application.
 Login and hold the map to drop a message and see messages from other users instanstly, anywhere.